Benkol003/Third-Year-Project/README.md

 ### Deep Rewiring in Neural Networks

+Please install snnTorch from source! there are useful performance fixes that have not been used yet

 Uses the Deepr algorithm from the paper https://arxiv.org/abs/1711.05136.

 SNN_MNIST.ipynb - spiking feedforward neural network, spike rate for encoding,decoding,loss, with ATAN surrogate gradient.\\